Getting Started With CI/CD for Machine Learning Pipelines

 Getting Started

-This section covers, in detail, the mechanisms behind how these pipelines is created and configured.
-If you are just interested in getting your data science CI training pipeline up and running, skip directly to the Model Training Step-by-Step Instructions
+This section covers, in detail, the mechanisms behind how these pipelines are created and configured.
+If you are just interested in getting your machine learning CI training pipeline up and running, skip directly to the Model Training Step-by-Step Instructions

-If you are just interested in getting your data science CI scoring pipeline up and running, skip directly to the Scoring and Productionalization Step-by-Step Instructions
+If you are just interested in getting your machine learning inference pipeline up and running, skip directly to the Inference and Deployment Step-by-Step Instructions

 Key Repository Files